 Even if you only have cocaine for personal use, you may be subject to jail time in California.
 The state considers cocaine a controlled substance.
 If you have it on your person or under your control, you can face charges for drug possession.
 You could be sentenced to a year in jail.
 You might also face fines.

-You can be charged for being around others who are using cocaine, if it is determined that you were helping them somehow.
-There are other drug related crimes that may increase your jail time.
+You can be charged for being around others who are using cocaine if it is determined that you were helping them somehow.
+Other drug-related crimes may increase your jail time.
 The following sentences are used in California:

 - Up to one year in jail for renting to someone who is making or storing cocaine in your space